VickiFu/reading/writing/AI_4_security_survey.md

-# AI Solution for Security Survey
+# AI Solution for Security

 We spend our whole life and search for the answer to everything.
 42, of course!
 We are eager to get one more step to the fundamental truth using the whole life.
 Data analysis/Data mining, Machine Learning, Knowledge Discovery, Deep Learning, Reinforcement Learning and so on.
 In the end we are searching for the truth.